Academic Policies and Procedures

 When two associate degrees are taken simultaneously or one has been taken previously, the second associate degree may be granted upon the completion of all required work for the second degree.
 However, a total of 15 semester hours above the number required for the degree having the greater semester hour requirements must be completed.

-A student normally is entitled to graduate under the degree provisions of the catalog in effect at the time of the first completed semester of enrollment with this exception: a catalog more than seven years old shall not be used.
+A student normally is entitled to graduate under the degree provisions of the catalog in effect at the time of the first completed semester of enrollment with this exception: a catalog more than seven years old shall not be used (unless state law or state guidelines prohibit the practices).

 The program of the student who interrupts enrollment for reasons other than involuntary military service for more than one calendar year shall be governed by the catalog in effect at the time of the student's re-entry to the college.
 The student who interrupts enrollment for involuntary military service must re-enroll within one year from the date of separation from military service in order for this provision to apply.
 For these purposes enrollment shall be defined as registration for and successful completion of at least one course during an academic term.
 A student forced to withdraw for adequate cause before completion of a course may petition for a waiver of this provision at the time of withdrawal.